specklesystems/speckle-unreal/README.md

 </h3>

 > [!WARNING]
 > This is a legacy repo!
 A new next generation connector will be coming soon.
-In the meantime, check out our active next generation repos here:
+In the meantime, check out our active next generation repos here 👇<br/>
-> [`speckle-sharp-connectors`](https://github.com/specklesystems/speckle-sharp-connectors): our .NET next generation connectors and desktop UI
+> [`speckle-sharp-connectors`](https://github.com/specklesystems/speckle-sharp-connectors): our .NET next generation connectors and desktop UI<br/>
 > [`speckle-sharp-sdk`](https://github.com/specklesystems/speckle-sharp-sdk): our .NET SDK, Tests, and Objects

 ## Notice